-So about a week ago, on my way to work, I think I had what I believe to be my first ever panic attack.
+So about a week ago, on my way to work, I think I had my first ever panic attack.

 I know that’s strange to say that “I think” I had a panic attack, but from what I know about the symptoms of one, I’m pretty certain it was one.